galaxyproject/video-lectures/src/How-to.md

 :::::{ .spoken }
-To all of you who are talking at this conference, I know you understand the struggle of adding correction to a talk video.
+To all of you who have beem preparing talks for this conference, I know you understand the struggle of adding correction to a talk video.
 The text-to-speech technology solve this problem, as it only necessitate writing editing.
 Another advantage of this project is the centralization of all content in a unique document, making maintenance of the material much easier.
 In this project future, we want to adapt this tool to the jekyll software used by the Galaxy Training Network to convert markdown to HTML.
 This would permit an easier maintenance of tutorials, and the opportunity to propose video lecture.
 Ideally, this would become a workflow in Galaxy for an easy use.

 Thank you for your attention.
+And thank you to  my co-authors and the Galaxy Project ,

 I regret to not be abble to be here for the question session of the Eastern hemisphere, but please don't hesitate to find me in a Bird of a feather event, or to contact me on the BCC 2020 discord if you have any question.
 :::::::::